HajimeKawahara/juwvid/README.md

 #### Julia Packages

 - DSP
-- Interpolations (in future)
-- IJulia, Winston, Color (just for showing a sample)
+- Jupyter, Winston, Color, PyPlot (these are just for tutorials)

 To install, use Pkg.add in the julia console, such as